philipp-baumann/simplerspec-pedometron-article/README.md

 [CRAN](https://cran.r-project.org/).
 Most of them are good at solving single tasks, but I somehow missed a clean common interface that interlinked the key steps required for spectral processing and modeling.
-While doing first analysis steps, my intuition told me that streamlining all analysis steps would aid in more efficiently estimating the composition and properties of natural materials.
-More importantly, it would allow a sustainable basis for model development and sharing with collaborators by simplifying repetitive boilerplate code.
-This was the motivation when I started continuously building simplerspec.
+Back then I thought streamlining all analysis tasks would produce a sustainable basis for model development and sharing with collaborators.
+In particular, simplifying repetitive boilerplate code was the motivation when I started continuously building simplerspec.
 The package aims to provide a rapid prototyping pipeline for various spectroscopy applications that share common tasks.